 How much you can claim?

-Total benefit limits will vary depending on what plan you buy (the Standard Plan or Explorer Plan).
+Total benefit limits will vary depending on what plan you buy (Standard or Explorer).

 What you need to do if your baggage is delayed

-- Obtain a written report from the carrier stating that your bags did not arrive at the scheduled time and date and indicating the date and time it did actually arrive.
-An original copy of this damage report/Property Irregularity Report (P.I.R) must be submitted to support your claim.
+- obtain an original Property Irregularity Report (PIR) or similar official statement from the carrier stating that your baggage did not arrive at the scheduled time and date and indicating the date and time it did actually arrive.

-- Keep all of your receipts for the necessities you buy and make sure these receipts are time and date stamped prior to receiving your baggage.
+- keep all of your receipts for the necessities you buy making and make sure these receipts are time and date stamped prior to receiving your baggage.

 What’s not covered